 Medical Requirement: Pursuant to Government Code Section 1031, persons appointed to a peace officer class shall undergo a medical examination to determine that he or she can perform the essential functions of the job safely and effectively.

 Drug Testing Requirement: Applicants for positions in this class are required to pass a drug-screening test.
 (The drug-screening test will be waived for employees who are currently in a designated "sensitive" class for which drug testing is required under State Personnel Board Rule 213.)

-Training Requirement: Persons selected as Youth Correctional Officers participate in a residential training program at the Youth Authority Training Center.
+Training Requirement: Persons selected as Youth Correctional Officers participate in a residential training program at the Basic Correctional Juvenile Academy.
 Successful completion of the training program is a requirement for permanent status as a Youth Correctional Officer.
-In addition, persons appointed to this peace officer class must complete the two-year California Correctional Peace Officers' Apprenticeship Program requirements pursuant to the standards developed by the Commission on Correctional Peace Officer Standards and Training (CPOST) per Penal Code sections 13600 and 13601.
+In addition, persons appointed to this peace officer class must meet the California Correctional Peace Officers' Apprenticeship Program requirements pursuant to the standards developed by the Commission on Correctional Peace Officer Standards and Training (CPOST) per Penal Code sections 13600 and 13601.

 Pursuant to Penal Code Section 832, persons selected as Transportation Officers and canine handlers shall successfully complete the firearms training and shall qualify at least quarterly with the firearm carried.
 In addition, canine handlers must successfully complete the K-9 Academy Training Program and maintain the certification.

 Citizenship Requirement: Pursuant to Government Code Section 1031 (a), in order to be a peace officer, a person must be either a U.S. Citizen or be a permanent resident alien who is eligible for and has applied for U.S. Citizenship.
 Any permanent resident alien who is employed as a peace officer shall be disqualified from holding that position if his/her application for citizenship is denied.